-There were generally sufficient numbers of staff, with the right competencies, skills and experience available to help meet the needs of the people who used the service.
-Where there had been staff deployment problems, the manager had made changes and were in the process of recruiting more staff to ensure they have sufficient number when staff were on leave, sick or when the work as a POLR increased.
+There were sufficient numbers of staff, with the right competencies, skills and experience available to help meet the needs of the people who used the service.

 Where needed people were supported to eat and drink sufficient amounts to help meet their nutritional needs and staff knew who to speak with if they had any concerns around people's nutrition.
 People were supported by staff to maintain good healthcare and were assisted to gain access to healthcare providers where possible.